Tornado hits Michigan, killing toddler, while Ohio and Maryland storms injure at least 13

-A suspected tornado ripped away a gas station canopy and heavily damaged a restaurant and a discount store early Thursday in the eastern Ohio village of Frazeysburg.
-Eight people suffered minor injuries, mostly from flying debris, said Jeff Jadwin, the emergency management director in Muskingum County.

-The storm’s path followed the village’s main street, leaving a trail of uprooted trees and damaged homes from one end to the other, he said.
-He estimated that at least 100 homes were hit, several of which were destroyed.
-The village of 1,500 people is about 50 miles (80 kilometers) east of Columbus.
+BALTIMORE (AP) — A tornado that ripped through suburban Detroit earlier this week downed trees that smashed through the roof of Abby Sata’s family home, sending water gushing below.

-Officials in Livonia, Michigan, said the tornado tore through several neighborhoods on Wednesday afternoon and developed so quickly that there was no advance notice from the National Weather Service or others that would have normally led to the activation of warning sirens.
+Though they now have a giant crane taking trees off the house, they were lucky no one was hurt.
+The tornado that damaged Sata's home in Livonia, Michigan, tore through several neighborhoods and felled a tree that killed a toddler on Wednesday.
+It developed so quickly that there was no advance notice from the National Weather Service or others that would have normally led to the activation of warning sirens.

-The storm uprooted a massive tree that fell on one family’s house and came through the roof, landing on a bed where a woman and her 2-year-old were sleeping, officials said in a post on the city’s website.
-Crews worked for nearly an hour to remove the roof and parts of the tree and then lift the tree to get the victims out.

-The toddler was pronounced dead at the scene, officials said.
-The mother was transported to a local hospital in critical condition.

-A representative from the weather service called it a spin-up storm that didn’t show up on their radars in enough time to issue a warning, according to city officials.

-By late morning Thursday, 14,000 customers lacked power in southeastern Michigan, DTE Energy said.
+Sata, 21, said she got a storm warning on her phone but no indication that a tornado was lurking.

+“I was in shock,” she said.
+“It would have been very helpful.
+Even three seconds before the tornado would have given me a heads-up.”

+While tornado-forecasting equipment has improved "tenfold" over the past few decades, relying on a combination of weather radar and local observations, Anderson said short-lived tornadoes can still be "quite challenging when it comes to getting warnings out."

+Forecasters create tornado outlooks every day, factoring in different weather elements, said Victor Gensini, an associate professor at Northern Illinois University who studies tornadoes and extreme weather.
+But sometimes those conditions happen on a small scale — for instance, a sudden breeze coming off a lake.

-It has been a grim spring for tornadoes in the U.S., where severe weather killed at least 24 people during the Memorial Day holiday weekend alone.
-April had the second-highest number of tornadoes on record in the country.
-The storms come as climate change contributes in general to the severity of storms around the world.
+It has been a grim spring for tornadoes in the U.S. April had the second-highest number of tornadoes for that month on record in the country.

-“We got incredibly lucky in Montgomery County, with two different tornadoes coming during the peak of rush hour, evening rush hour, and people home, having dinner in their homes,” Earl Stoddard, director of the Montgomery County Office of Emergency Management & Homeland Security, said at a briefing on Thursday morning.
-“We were just very fortunate that the damage in Montgomery County was not substantially worse.”

-The focus Thursday is on cleaning up and opening up the roads that are still closed and helping families whose homes need significant repairs, Stoddard said.
+In suburban Maryland, a line of storms produced unusually strong tornadoes that felled trees, damaged buildings and downed power lines Wednesday night.

+But while Gensini did say that the national numbers are a little above average at the moment, it’s too early to make definitive statements about the tornado year as a whole.
+He said the U.S. can get as many as 1,500 tornadoes a year, and this time of year is statistically the most likely for tornado activity in the U.S.; many of them just aren’t in high-profile places or aren’t captured in clear images.

-There were nine different areas with possible tornadic damage in Maryland that crews will survey, looking at whether there was one tornado that skipped along or different tornadoes, according to Kevin Rodriguez, lead meteorologist at the weather service office in Sterling, Virginia.
-The office issued 22 tornado warnings Wednesday, the fourth-most issued in a single day by the office that covers much of Maryland, the District of Columbia, northern Virginia and the eastern West Virginia panhandle, Rodriguez said.
+While tornadoes are not unheard of in Maryland, they are relatively rare — especially outbreaks of the volume seen Wednesday night.
+At least five people were injured and the weather service issued 22 tornado warnings Wednesday, the fourth-most issued in a single day by the office that covers much of Maryland, the District of Columbia, northern Virginia and the eastern West Virginia panhandle, according to Kevin Rodriguez, lead meteorologist at the weather service office in Sterling, Virginia.

-In West Virginia’s Berkeley and Jefferson counties, there were images of what were probably tornadoes on the ground, Rodriguez said.
-Based on video, he said they can confirm four Maryland tornadoes, two in Montgomery County, one in the Arbutus area south of Baltimore and another in northern Maryland near Carroll County Regional Airport in Westminster.
-Those areas still have to be surveyed over the next few days to see how strong they were.

-While tornadoes aren’t unheard of in the region, they are relatively rare, especially outbreaks of the volume seen Wednesday night.
-Forecasters had warned earlier in the day of the potential for severe weather, including possible tornadoes, but the twisters came as somewhat of a surprise.

 “It was a very busy night,” said National Weather Service Hydrologist Jeremy Geiger.
 “It’s one of those things, all the right ingredients that come together at the right time.
 So that’s always the question.”